XinyuXiong/Web-Security-Week9/README.md

 <img src='HoneypotNetwork.gif' title='Honeypot Network' width='' alt='' />

 ## Any unresolved questions raised by the data collected
-How do I determine which attack is a malware?
+Decide which attach is a malware?